-Lemon Laws give consumers the right to seek compensation for products that repeatedly fail to meet promised standards of quality or to perform as advertised.
+Lemon Laws give consumers, both owners and lessees, the right to seek compensation for products that repeatedly fail to meet promised standards of quality or to perform as advertised.
 While any product can technically be considered a lemon, the laws are most commonly used for automotive claims arising out of faulty or defective vehicles.

 If you live in the Redondo Beach area, please call Kirtland & Packard at 310-536-1000 to schedule a complimentary case evaluation with one of our Lemon Law attorneys.
 We welcome clients from the South Bay area including Torrance and Manhattan Beach.